Garissone Innocent: 2021–22: Loan to Vannes

 On 26 July 2021, Innocent joined Championnat National 2 club Vannes on a season-long loan.
-According to Vannes's president Maxime Ray, Innocent joined the club as the starting goalkeeper.
+According to Vannes president Maxime Ray, Innocent joined the club as the starting goalkeeper.
 He had several complicated games with errors, and in December, the club hierarchy chose to replace him as the starting keeper with Clément Pétrel, relegating Innocent to the bench.
 "We wanted to keep him as a backup", explained Ray.
 However, Innocent preferred to return to Paris.
 He played a total of ten matches during his loan in Brittany.

 Eupen

-On 1 September 2022, Innocent left PSG, signing for Belgian First Division A club Eupen on a three-year contract.
+On 1 September 2022, Innocent left PSG, signing for Belgian Pro League club Eupen on a three-year contract.

+Riteriai

+On 20 February 2025, Innocent signed for Lithuanian club Riteriai.

 International career

 Born in France, Innocent is of Haitian descent.
 In February 2021, he was included in the preliminary squad for the Haiti U23 national team that would compete in the CONCACAF Olympic Qualifying Championship.
+He debuted for the Haiti senior team on 29 March 2023, coming on as a substitute in a match against Bermuda in the 2022–23 CONCACAF Nations League B.